This past Saturday I attended my 25th high school reunion.

 |

-As a solopreneur, I strive to incorporate my values of environmentalism and anti-racism and to build an inclusive and equitable business.
+As a solo business owner, I strive to incorporate my values of environmentalism and anti-racism and to build an inclusive and equitable business.
 I believe Black Lives Matter and I stand for LGBTQIA+ rights, including the rights of Transgender and Intersex people.

 |